sgf14/OrderMgmtSysSB2/OrderMgmtSysSB2/docs/README_postgresql.md

 	Dont really need Editor for this, but found it helpful in troubleshooting.
 3) There is a local instance that came  as part of PG admin download and the docker instance as of Nov 18.

+Docker DB instance Quickstart:  if you had to delete your appData/roaming to get it to work, then docker conn needs to be re-established
+1) Start docker container.  open pgAdmin/server/right click new server
+2) enter name 'docker' on 1st tab
+3) host = 192.168.99.100 [validate ip via docker]
+4) user = dbuser
+5) password = password
+6) leave rest of settings at default- should estb conn once you save this.

 Details:

 Initial Launch/install/uninstall issues